WE (L) COME BACK TO LECCE

 The Basilica di Santa Croce (Via Umberto I, 1) has one of the finest and most intricate Baroque facades in Italy, taking over 200 years to complete, its detail exquisite.

 Remnants of Lecce’s Roman history are still on display.
 A theatre and an amphitheatre are testament to its importance as a flourishing Roman city.
+But the city existed long before that as a Messapian centre.

 Lecce is a good base from which to explore Salento.
 It takes just over an hour to drive to Santa Maria di Leuca at the very tip of the heel of Italy’s boot.